-We currently have 4 co-opted governors, 1 staff governor, 1 LEA governor and 3 elected parent governors.
+We currently have 2 co-opted governors, 1 staff governor and 2 elected parent governors.

-The current chair of governors is Mrs Hannah Hill who can be contacted by email firstname.lastname@example.org or post (Beech Hyde Primary School, Nurseries Road, Wheathamsptead, Herts, AL4 8TP).
+The co-chairs of our local governing board are Amy Kenton (firstname.lastname@example.org) and Sarah Medlock (email@example.com).
+They can be contacted by email or post (Beech Hyde Primary School, Nurseries Road, Wheathamsptead, Herts, AL4 8TP).

 MRS SARAH MEDLOCK

 Category: Co-opted governor.
 Appointed by the governing body..
 Appointed: 6th November 2020.
 Term ends: 5th November 2024.

 A bit about Sarah

 I have 2 children.
 My youngest daughter is currently at Beech Hyde in Year 6.
 My older daughter also attended Beech Hyde and has since moved on to senior school.
 I put myself forward to become a Governor because I believe passionately in the schools ethos.
 I want to help drive the school forward and ensure it provides the best all round education for our children, whilst maintaining that wonderful Beech Hyde feel of inclusion, teamwork and respect.

 I graduated with BA Hons in Business Studies and have worked in various marketing and PR roles over the years.
 I currently work for TIME and FORTUNE Magazines as Head of Customer Retention.